redhat-cop/network.bgp/README.md

 ### Building Brownfield Inventory with Persist
 - Persist operation fetches the bgp_global and bgp_address_family facts and stores them as host vars.
-- Result of a successful Persist operation would be host_vars having YAML formatted resource facts.
+- The result of a successful Persist operation would be host_vars having YAML formatted resource facts.
 - These host_vars could exist locally or even be published to a remote repository acting as SOT for operations like deploy, remediate, detect, etc.

 #### fetch bgp resource facts and build local data_store.